 Instead, why not make a resolution to try and make healthier choices in general?
-So, when there’s the option of the stairs or the escalator, choose the stairs; if you’re offered fries or vegetables with your meal, take the veg; and when you’re considering one more pint before you head home, why not make it a water instead and avoid that hangover?!
+So, when there’s the option of the stairs or the escalator, choose the stairs; if you’re offered fries or vegetables with your meal, take the veg; and when you’re considering one more pint before you head home, why not make it water instead and avoid the hangover?!

 New Year’s Resolution No. 3 – Be More Organised

 As the start of term rolls around it’ll start to dawn on a lot of you that your workload is going to ramp up.
-The second half’ of the year is often busier, so it’s important that you get yourself organised and prepared for what’s to come so you’re not left frazzled at the end of term!
+The second half of the year is often busier, so it’s important that you get yourself organised and prepared for what’s to come so you’re not left frazzled at the end of term!

 Some simple tips:

 - Get yourself a decent planner and mark your deadlines and exam dates so you know what’s coming and when you’re going to be busy